 L is for love.

-But choosing a gift for your long term partner should be easy right?
+Choosing a gift for your long term partner should be easy, right?

 The reality is, it can actually be a lot harder because you both seen plenty of Valentine’s days during your time tested relationship, and birthdays, anniversaries, Christmases and so many other gift giving occasions it can be a struggle to come up with ideas sometimes.